 Small handful of freshly chopped parsley to sever (optional)

 1. In a large pot, sweat down the chopped onion in a tsp of sunflower oil over a medium heat.
 (If the onions are getting too much colour add a bit of water to help them steam rather than burn.)

-2. After a good five minutes the onion will have started to soften, at this point add the finely diced carrot, celery, red pepper and grated tomato (firmer tomatoes are better for grating but if you only have soft ripe ones just roughly chop them).
+2. After a good five minutes the onion will have started to soften, at this point add the finely diced carrot, celery, red pepper and chopped tomato.
 Give it a good stir and cook for a further 5 minutes.
 Add the strained cannelloni beans, a teaspoon of parsley, a teaspoon of oregano, salt, pepper and stock and bring to the boil.

 3. Once boiling, reduce the heat to a high simmer for around 30-35 minutes stirring occasionally.
 (This may seem like a long time but the soup needs time to reduce down and thicken.

 4. Once ready, take off the heat and ladle into bowls.
 Serve topped with freshly chopped parsley, a sprinkle of salt and a dash of good quality extra virgin olive oil.

 If you’ve had a go at making my Bulgarian bean soup or any of my recipes I’d love to hear about it @corrieheale firstname.lastname@example.org